Why Don't People Believe In Jesus Christ?

 4. Personal Experiences

-Bad experiences with religious groups.
-Self-identified Christians can also cause disbelief in Jesus Christ.
-Hypocrisy, judgmental behavior, or abuse can make people reject faith.
-These experiences can create deep-seated resentment and skepticism toward organized religion.
+Negative individual experiences within religious institutions or with individuals who identify as Christians can also contribute to disbelief in Jesus Christ.
+Instances of hypocrisy, judgmental behavior, or abuse can lead individuals to reject the faith altogether.
+These experiences can create deep-seated resentment and skepticism towards organized religion.

 5. Cultural and Social Influences